Choose another writer in this calendar:

 In Topology of a Phantom City (1976) Robbe-Grillet used freeze-frame technique which he then set in motion.
 A French policeman investigates the death of a prostitute.
 David is the perpetrator of the murder or murders that have taken place.
 Sometimes David writes in first person.
 "I am alone.
 Walking at random.
 Wandering, as if at random, among the unrecognizable fragments of what were palatial homes, public buildings, private residences, gaming houses and houses of prostitution, theatres, temples, and fountains.
 I am looking for something."

-Robbe-Grillet was elected member of the prestigious Academie Francaise in 2004.
-He died on 18 February, 2008, at the age of 85.
+In 1972 Robbe-Grillet was appointmented visiting professor at New York University; similar teaching appointments followed at other American univesities.
+He was elected member of the prestigious Academie Francaise in 2004.
+Alain Robbe-Grillet died on 18 February, 2008, at the age of 85.